chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 Click on 'Full Model Setup' and do the following:

-1. Keep the Number of original EVs as 1.
+1. Keep the 'Number of original EVs' as 1.
-2. Type PCC for the EV name.
+2. Type PCC for the 'EV' name.
-3. Select Custom (1 entry per volume) for the Basic shape.
+3. Select 'Custom (1 entry per volume)' for the 'Basic' shape.
 Click into the `sub1` folder and select `sub1_PCC.txt`.
 This is the mean time series of the PCC for sub-001 and is the statistical regressor in our GLM model.
 This is different from analyses of task-based data which will usually have an `events.tsv` file with the onset times for each regressor of interest.
-4. Select 'None' for Convolution, and uncheck both 'Add temporal derivate' and 'Apply temporal filtering'.
+4. Select 'None' for 'Convolution', and uncheck both 'Add temporal derivate' and 'Apply temporal filtering'.

-!!! info "What does this mean?"
+!!! info "What are we doing specifically?"
     The first-level analysis will subsequently identify brain voxels that show a significant correlation with the seed (PCC) time series data.

 Your window should look like this: